kukuu/leadership-culture-diversity/README.md

 Self organising ARTs do not fund themselves or define their own mission.
 That remains a management responsibility, as it is an element of implementation of a  strategy.

+## DORA (Digital Operational Resilience Act)

+DORA ensures a consistent provision of services across the entire value chain by introducing an end-to-end holistic framework for effective Risk management, ICT and cyber security operational capabilities, and Third Party management.

+It aims to ensure that all participants in the financial system have the necessary safeguards in place to mitigate cyber-attacks and other risks.
+The legislation will require firms to ensure that they can withstand all types of ICT-related disruptions and threats.

+The legislation is designed to improve the cybersecurity and operational resiliency of the financial services sector.
+It complements existing laws such as the Network and Information Security Directive (NISD) and the General Data Protection Regulation (GDPR).

 ## Becoming a better Boss

 There are no quick “hacks” to being a good leader, but there are some easy steps you can take as early as today on your path to leadership excellence.